TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/key-concepts/oas-versioning.md

 When working with Tyk OAS APIs, each version of an API has its own API definition.
 This means that there is complete flexibility to configure each version differently from the others.

 API versioning is configured in the [Tyk OAS API Definition]({{< ref "tyk-apis/tyk-gateway-api/oas/x-tyk-oas-doc#operation" >}}).
-You can do this via the Tyk Dashboard API or in the API Designer.
+You can do this via the Tyk Dashboard API (by creating/updating the API definition via the /apis/oas POST handler) or in the API Designer.

 If you're using the legacy Tyk Classic APIs, then check out the [Tyk Classic]({{< ref "getting-started/key-concepts/versioning" >}}) page.